Munich: Cultural Museums and Memorial Sites

 The Museum Five Continents is the second largest collection in Germany of artefacts and objects from outside Europe, while the Bavarian National Museum and the adjoining Bavarian State Archaeological Collection display regional art and cultural history.
-The Schackgalerie is an important gallery of German 19th-century paintings.
+Throughout the city are several smaller museums focused on various historical and cultural aspects, such as the Sudeten German Museum, the Beer and Oktoberfest Museum, the Deutsches Brauereimuseum, the Deutsches Theatermuseum, the Valentin-Karlstadt-Musäum, and the Alpine Museum.